mdupillier/HelloWorlds/HelloWorldHtml.md

-#Hello World with HTML
+#Hello World (s) dot com with HTML

 Lets have a look first at the boring but usefull Wikipedia definition of HTML :

-HyperText Markup Language, commonly referred to as HTML, is the standard markup language used to create web pages.
+> HyperText Markup Language, commonly referred to as HTML, is the standard markup language used to create web pages.
 Along with CSS, and JavaScript, HTML is a cornerstone technology, used by most websites to create visually engaging webpages, user interfaces for web applications, and user interfaces for many mobile applications.
 Web browsers can read HTML files and render them into visible or audible web pages.
 HTML describes the structure of a website semantically along with cues for presentation, making it a markup language, rather than a programming language.

 Source: https://en.wikipedia.org/wiki/HTML